Google Summer of Code

 - Setup your development environment and run the Test suite.
 Explore the development version of Pitivi, what works well and what doesn't, etc. See how you like it.

 - To get a better idea of how comfortable you are with the code and community, make some small contributions to the code.
-Pick some small [bugs] to fix or pick a “small” task in the fun tasks for newcomers list and have a go at it.
+Pick some small bug to fix and have a go at it.
 Keep us in the loop.
 The earlier you start contributing, the more likely you know what you're getting into.
 Don't start contributing in March/April: we highly encourage you to start getting involved in January/February, or even earlier, to have time to try another team if we are not a good fit for you.

-- Fill out the application and apply officially to the Google's Summer of Code website under both the GNOME or GStreamer mentoring organizations, depending on your project.
+- Fill out the application and apply officially to the Google's Summer of Code website.

 Pitivi is a very modular video editor, whose architecture heavily depends on technologies like GES and GStreamer.
 The scope of your GSoC project will probably cover only Pitivi, but it could very well span multiple codebases: